AI-4-atmosphere-remote-sensing/satellite_collocation/examples/collocate_viirs_calipso_dask_aws/ReadMe.md

-# How to Create RESTFul Services using AWS Lambda and API Gateway Services to launch EC2 based execution
+# Satellite Collocation using AWS Lambda and API Gateway Services

 This document explains RESTFul service provisioning on top of AWS cloud services.
 If a user has a program/software that is executable on an AWS EC2 instance, this document shows step-by-step instructions on how to create RESTFul services so other users could run the program/software via HTTP GET/POST methods.
 The RESTFul services are created via AWS Lambda and API Gateway Services.